 Over the course of their two-month mission, the Iridium Connected drones performed 12 scientific flights, traveling more than 5,000 kilometers at heights up to 1,000 meters above sea level.

-Essentially, thanks to Iridium we’ve gone into airspace no man has gone before.
-In addition to that, during flight operations, the UAV could be flexibly controlled in varying weather situations via Iridium connectivity,” said Jean Marc Gaubert, Managing Director of ATMOSPHERE."–Marc Gaubert,
+Thanks to Iridium, we’ve gone into airspace no man has gone before.
+In addition to that, during flight operations, the UAV could be flexibly controlled in varying weather situations via Iridium connectivity.”–Jean Marc Gaubert,

 Managing Director of ATMOSPHERE